Phirxian/phd-airphen-alignment/README.md

 ![alt text](figures/math-perspective-correction.png "equation of the perspective correction")

 + compute gradient using Sharr in each spectral band and normalize it
-+ detect keypoints on all spectral bands gradient using FAST (for time performance)
++ detect keypoints on all spectral bands gradient using GFTT (for time performance)
 + extract descriptor using ORB (for matche performance)
 + match keypoint of each spectral band to a reference (570 or 710 seem the most valuable -> number of matches)
 + filter matches (distance, position, angle) to remove false positive one (pre-affine transform give epipolar line properties)